defcronyke/signal-gen-cjds66/README.md

 1. Download Waveform Manager Plus (this has been tested with v4.13):
 [https://www.aimtti.com/resources/waveform-manager-plus-v413](https://www.aimtti.com/resources/waveform-manager-plus-v413)

-2. Unzip it and install it with wine (it's Windows-only but works well in wine):
+2. Unzip and install it as normal.
+It's Windows-only but works well on Linux if you use [wine](https://www.winehq.org).

+Linux example, installing with wine:
 ```shell
 wine start waveman.msi
 ```

-3. Run the program with wine:
+3. Run the program as normal, or if you're on Linux, with wine like this:
 ```shell
 cd ~/".wine/drive_c/Program Files (x86)/Waveman"
 wine waveman.exe